 The Alfa Romeo 6C 2500 SS Torpedino from 1940 is a masterpiece of Italian automotive art.
-With its elegant, streamlined torpedo body and powerful 2.5-liter six-cylinder engine with 110 hp, this model embodies sporty elegance and technical excellence.
-This model is a coveted collector’s item and historical gem.
+With its elegant, streamlined torpedo shaped body and powerful 2.5-liter six-cylinder engine with 110 hp, this model embodies sporty elegance and technical excellence.
+This model is a coveted collector’s item and a historical gem.

 Modern technology for originality